HarryWickham/particle-tachyon-gps-dbus/README.md

 Main GNSS reader logic is implemented in [`gnss_dbus.go`](./gnss_dbus.go).
 This requies access to `/var/run/dbus/system_bus_socket` on the Tachyon.

-Use the docker-compose for simple startup.
+Use the docker-compose for simple startup, demo [here](./docker-compose.yml)

 ## Environment variables: